andrei-tihan/RockPaperScissors/README.md

 Finally, I would like to add a small easter egg that takes advantage of the random library to give you a hint as to how to trigger the easter egg.

-Thank you for playing my first Python program and take care!
+Thanks for playing my first Python program!
+Take care!

 Andrei Tihan